 text from the resource bundle using the handlebar syntax:

-Properties of the resource bundle are enclosed in two curly brackets in the descriptor.
-This is not an OpenUI5 data binding syntax, but a variable reference to the resource bundle in the descriptor in handlebars syntax.
-The referred texts are not visible in the app itself but can be read by an application container like the SAP Fiori launchpad.
+Properties of the resource bundle are enclosed in two curly brackets in the manifest.
+This is not an OpenUI5 data binding syntax but a variable reference to the resource bundle in the manifest in handlebars syntax.

 In addition to the sap.app